awav/gambit/README.md

     ```
 4. Make sure to set up the bazel cache directory!
     - Set up a `.cache` folder inside of the cloned gambit: `mkdir .cache`
-    - After starting the docker container, sym-link it: `ln -s /mnt/.cache /root/.cache`
+    - After starting the docker container, symlink it: `ln -s /mnt/.cache /root/.cache`
-    - Make sure to set the bazel cache directory to within the mounted files, so they are not lost when you restart your contaier (VERY IMPORTANT, unless you like waiting for 5h while bazel fries your CPU)
+    - Make sure to set the bazel cache directory to within the mounted files, so they are not lost when you restart your container.
     - If you forgot this, this can be fixed after the first build by running: `cp /root/.cache /mnt/.cache`
-5. For the first build, you may need to configure it.
-Run `./configure` inside the `tensorflow` directory.
+5. For the first build configure the project: run `./configure` inside the `tensorflow` directory.
-6. Run the build (inside the `tensorflow` directory) (expect the first run to take between 2-5 hours):
+6. Run the build inside the `tensorflow` directory.
+Expect the first run to take between 2-5 hours:
     ```bash
     # building the pip package
     bazel build //tensorflow/tools/pip_package:build_pip_package
     # running (only our) XLA tests
     bazel test //tensorflow/compiler/xla/service:dot_order_optimizer_test
-    bazel test //tensorflow/compiler/xla/service:intermediate_tensor_splitter_test
+    bazel test //tensorflow/compiler/xla/service:tensor_splitter_test
     # build and install pip package
     bazel build //tensorflow/tools/pip_package:build_pip_package
     ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /mnt